survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 Instead of having `['react']`, we could have `Object.keys(require('./package.json').dependencies)`.
 That can be filtered and adjusted further if needed depending on how dynamic solution you want.

-`CommonsChunkPlugin` provides a `minChunks` parameter.
+A better way to handle this is to use `CommonsChunkPlugin` and its `minChunks` parameter.
 In addition to a number and certain other values, it accepts a function.
 This makes it possible to deduce which modules are external without having to perform a lookup against *package.json*.
 To adapt Rafael De Leon's solution from [Stack Overflow](http://stackoverflow.com/a/38733864/228885), you could end up with code like this:

 ```javascript
 new CommonsChunkPlugin({